bitburner-official/bitburner-src/src/Tutorial/ui/doc/basicgameplay/augmentations.md

 doubles.
 This multiplier stacks for each Augmentation you purchase.
 Once you install your purchased Augmentations, their costs are reset back to the original prices.
-You can only purchase each augmentation once, with the exception of NeuroFlux Governor, which can be purchased infinitely at increasing cost.
+You can only purchase each augmentation once, with the exception of `NeuroFlux Governor`, which can be purchased infinitely at increasing cost.